 The National Policy on Education aims to play a positive and interventionist role in correcting social and regional imbalances, empowering women and in securing rightful place for the disadvantaged and the minorities.

-The Education and Training sector contributes to a major share by creating job opportunities to women in the country.
+The Education and Training to include Colleges and Universities contributes to a major share by creating job opportunities to women in the country.